Strategy

 7) initiative

-Silman goes on to describe his ‘Thinking Technique‘ which is based on his imbalances.
+Silman goes on to describe his ‘Thinking Technique‘ which is based on his concept of imbalances in chess.
 In a nutshell the thinking technique consists of:

 Silman Thinking Technique

-1) Determine your position based on positive or negative imbalances
+1) Determine your position based on positive or negative chess imbalances

 2) Determine the side of the board to play on